nlxai/sdk/packages/website/src/content/headless-api-reference.md

 ## Interface: BotMessage

-A message from the bot, as well as any choices the user can make.
+A message from the application, as well as any choices the user can make.

 ### Properties